Yes, you actually can make $1,000-2,500 a day doing educational performances in schools, museums, libraries, and arts centers. Truly.

 Truly, the sky is the limit.

-Combine what you love to do (music, dance, storytelling, etc.) with what you truly care about (history, wellness, science, mother earth, etc.) and you’re off to the races.
+Combine what you love to do (music, dance, storytelling, etc.) with what you truly care about (history, wellness, science, mother earth, engineering, etc.) and you’re off to the races.

 If this concept is new to you, head over to the DCMO BOCES Arts-in-Ed Catalog where you’ll find descriptions of each of the programs mentioned above, and dozens more, along with information on what people are charging for such performances.

 Figure #2 – Entertainer